rockdreamer/ctemplate/README.md

 Compiling
 ---------

-To compile test applications with these classes, run `./configure` followed by `make` on unixoid platforms like Linux or MacOSX.
+To compile test applications with these classes, run cmake followed by `make` on unixoid platforms like Linux or MacOSX.

 To install these header files on your system, run `make install`.